-The story takes place roughly four years after the events of StarCraft: Brood War and finds the Koprulu Sector, an area of the galaxy colonized by Terran and Protoss alike, conquered almost completely by the ravenous Zerg hordes.
+The story of the Wings of Liberty chapter takes place roughly four years after the events of 1998's expansion pack, StarCraft: Brood War, and finds the Koprulu Sector, an area of the galaxy colonized by Terran and Protoss alike, conquered almost completely by the ravenous Zerg swarm.

 The campaign storyline of StarCraft II:Wings of Liberty takes place four years after StarCraft: Brood War and features the return of several characters from the original series; including Jim Raynor, Sarah Kerrigan, Zeratul, Artanis, and Arcturus Mengsk.
 Players will revisit the original series' worlds, such as Char, Mar Sara, and Braxis; as well as brand new worlds, like the jungle planet Bel'Shir, among others.
 The Xel'Naga, an ancient space-faring race credited with creating the Protoss and the Zerg, play a major role in the story.

-The Campaign begins 4 years after the events of the Brood War, with Jim Raynor on Mar Sara.
+The Campaign begins with Jim Raynor on Mar Sara.
 Since the events of StarCraft.
 Arcturus Mengsk has formed the Terran Dominion out of the remnants of the Terran Confederacy and his Sons of Korhal rebels who brought down the Confederacy.
 Raynor is on Mar Sara fighting with a group called "Raynor's Raiders", a small rag-tag force who perform hit and runs against Mengsk's Dominion.
 Many of the outer rim colonies such as Mar Sara have still retained their rebellious nature and as such Raynor has used this as his base of operations.
 However, there is virtually no way to stand against Mengsk and his Dominion fleet and so, broken and slowly losing his grip on the revolution, Jim Raynor must take a drastic step in preserving his men and his future.